Last Updated on May 1, 2022 by Andrew Culture

 Steel is, obviously, very strong.
 But it also has just enough play to provide a comfortable ride because a steel frame absorbs many of the vibrations inherent in cycling.
 The problem with steel is that it is heavy.
 As you’d expect, the heavier your frame is, the harder it becomes to power through your trip (particularly when going uphill).

-Aluminum is not as strong as steel, but is still more than strong enough for cycling.
-The advantage of aluminum is that it is very light, which means you need less energy to power the bike.
+Aluminium is not as strong as steel but is still more than strong enough for cycling.
+The advantage of aluminium is that it is very light, which means you need less energy to power the bike.
 This is important when you are cycling up a long uphill grade.
-Aluminum, however, is also a rigid material and provides a rougher ride than steel.
+Aluminium, however, is also a rigid material and provides a rougher ride than steel.
 Modern tube design has largely addressed this issue, but it is worth noting.
-Most of the road bikes on sale for less than a thousand pounds will have aluminum frames.
+Most of the road bikes on sale for less than a thousand pounds will have aluminium frames.

-Ideally, one would make a frame out of material which incorporates the positive characteristics of both steel and aluminum.
+Ideally, one would make a frame out of material that incorporates the positive characteristics of both steel and aluminium.
 Titanium is that material.
-Riding a titanium frame bike can feel like riding on an air cushion, because the frame is incredibly light and strong.
+Riding a titanium frame bike can feel like riding on an air cushion because the frame is incredibly light and strong.
 Unfortunately, titanium frame road bikes cost far more than a thousand pounds.